vitorstabile/airflow-basics/README.md

 <br>

 When the BashOperator runs, for example, in 1 of janary of 2024, it becomes a Task Instance (TI)

+**Tasks vs. operators**

+Operators provide the implementation of a piece of work.
+Airflow has a class called BaseOperator and many subclasses inheriting from the BaseOperator, such as PythonOperator, EmailOperator, and OracleOperator.
+Tasks in Airflow manage the execution of an operator;
+they can be thought of as a small wrapper or manager around an operator that ensures the operator executes correctly.
+The user can focus on the work to be done by using operators, while Airflow ensures correct execution of the work via tasks.

+- Operators define what a task does, while tasks are the actual instances of these actions that get executed within a DAG.
+- Operators are reusable templates, whereas tasks are tied to a specific workflow and its execution.

+- **Operator**: PythonOperator defines the action of running a Python function.
+- **Task**: When you assign the PythonOperator to a DAG, it becomes a task, like process_data_task, and represents the specific step of running that Python function in the workflow.

+Scheduling and executing pipelines

 ## <a name="chapter1"></a>Chapter 2: Development Environment